harsha-simhadri/big-ann-benchmarks/neurips23/ongoing_leaderboard/leaderboard.md

 ## Ongoing Leaderboard Rules

 The leaderboard is evaluated periodically, collecting new algorithm submissions.
-The current update is from Feb.
+The current update is from March.
 1st, 2024.
-The next update is scheduled to March 1st.

 The rules of the ongoing leaderboard are similar to the original competition, with the following exceptions:
 - Open source is encouraged but not enforced.
 Closed-source entries will be marked as such.
 In any case, a short description of the algorithm is required.